-Take a Stream Capture
+Perform Stream Capture

-- 1. Verify there is a USB drive connected to the PRISM monitor.

-- 2. Select the Settings icon (E).
+- 1. Verify there is a USB drive connected to the PRISM monitor. - 2.
+Select the Settings icon (E) and then select Capture.

-- 3. From the Settings menu, select Capture.

 Note: If the Capture configuration menu does not appear under the Settings menu, option MP2-IP-MEAS is not installed and stream captures are disabled.